gfleibel/gfleibel/README.md

 🔭 I’m currently working on Web Development using Ruby on Rails.

-🌱 I’m currently learning TypeScript.
+🌱 I’m currently learning Vue.js.

 💬 Ask me about: programming, books, series and Star Wars .
 Not The Witcher, please...
 I'm still traumatized by the ending... :(